PRELIMINARY PROGRAM OF

 6B LITERATURE/HERSTORY PANEL

-Emily Marie Passos Duffy Portugal; Erotic Labor and Survival: poems and a hybrid photo essay
+Emily Marie Passos Duffy, UCP, Lisbon, Portugal; Erotic Labor and Survival: poems and a hybrid photo essay.

 6C (DIGITAL) VIOLENCE, NEOLIBERALISM

-Anne Roth, Berlin, DE; Gender specific digital violence.
+Anne Roth, policy advisor on digital policy for the parliamentary group “Die Linke” in the German Bundestag, Berlin, DE; Gender specific digital violence.

 15.30 – 17.30 – PANEL ROUND 7